h1-the-swan/general_exam_jp/inputs/010-history_and_algorithms.markdown

 ## The clustering perspective

-\TODO{conductance: originally developed with the cut-based perspective, but adapted as a local measure to be a clustering quality measure}
+The clustering perspective comes from the world of data clustering, in which data points are thought of as having "distance" between each other based on their (dis)similarity, and the goal is to group together data point that are close to each other.
+For community detection, this distance is in relation to the connections between nodes in the network.
+This perspective is related to but different from the cut-based perspective above, which seeks to place divisions among the nodes so as to form balanced groups with weak connections between groups.

 \TODO{hierarchical clustering?
 Schaub et al. don't mention it.}

+\TODO{conductance: originally developed with the cut-based perspective, but adapted as a local measure to be a clustering quality measure}

 \TODO{modularity}